 Is it wrong to dress tofu in chimichurri?
 Maybe.
-But, it makes a damn good sandwich.
-Chimichurri is a delicious Argentinian sauce usually drizzled over freshly grilled meat, and most often over skirt steak.
-It’s made by blending olive oil, parsley (I like Italian Parsley myself), lemon juice, garlic, red pepper flakes and salt together like you would a pesto.
+But, pill it makes a damn good sandwich.
+Chimichurri is a delicious Argentinian sauce usually drizzled over freshly grilled meat, infection and most often over skirt steak.
+It’s made by blending olive oil, visit this site parsley (I like Italian Parsley myself), lemon juice, garlic, red pepper flakes and salt together like you would a pesto.
 The bright green sauce is rich, herbal, tangy and a little spicy.
 Just the thing for grilled meats, and apparently just the thing for spicing up an otherwise bland piece of tofu.

 As you all know, I’m by no means a vegetarian.
 I love my bacon, beef, pork and lamb.
 Seafood, too.
 Yum!
 So, it may seem surprising that I’ve also grown to love tofu.
 You just can’t think of it as a meat substitute.
 It’s no replacement for steaks and burgers, but it has its own unique flavor and texture.
 I love how it soaks up its marinade and develops nice, crisp grill lines.
 Paired with some greens and piled onto toasted pumpernickel, it made a hefty and flavorful sandwich.

 My beef-jerky-loving Midwestern man ate it up and asked for seconds.
 Chimichurri and a grill are always a winner, and can probably turn the most rabid tofu haters into tofu lovers.

 Grilled Chimichurri Tofu Sandwiches

 2 blocks firm tofu, drained* and sliced into 1/4-inch slabs

 1 large bunch Italian parsley, coarsely chopped (stems are ok)

 1 cup olive oil

 1 tsp. crushed red pepper flakes (more if you like it spicy, less if you don’t)